Antisemitism in Europe: Greece

 Antisemitism has remained a significant issue in Greece.
 The Greek economic crisis was one of the main factors in the rise in the scope of antisemitic incidents and the rise of Greece's neo-Nazi party, Golden Dawn, which won 21 seats in parliament in 2012.
 A number of events of vandalism have occurred throughout the country – in 2002, 2003, and 2010, the Holocaust memorial in Thessaloniki was vandalized, in 2009 the Jewish cemetery in Ioannina was attacked several times and in the same year, the Jewish cemetery in Athens was also attacked.
-In 2012 in Rhodes, the city's Holocaust monument was spray-painted with swastikas.
+In 2012 in Rhodes, the city's Holocaust monument, was spray-painted with swastikas.

 Hungary

 Hungarian Jews on the Judenrampe (Jewish ramp) in Auschwitz II-Birkenau in German-occupied Poland, c.
 May 1944, after disembarking from the transport trains.
 To be sent rechts! – to the right – meant labor; links! – to the left – the gas chambers.
 Photo from the Auschwitz Album (May 1944).

 Hungary was the first country after Nazi Germany that passed anti-Jewish laws.
 In 1939, all the Hungarian Jews were registered.
 In June 1944, Hungarian police deported nearly 440,000 Jews in more than 145 trains, mostly to Auschwitz.

 Antisemitism in Hungary is manifested mainly in far-right publications and demonstrations.
 Hungarian Justice and Life Party supporters continued their tradition of shouting antisemitic slogans and tearing the US flag to shreds at their annual rallies in Budapest in March 2003 and 2004, commemorating the 1848–1849 revolution.
 Further, during the demonstrations held to celebrate the anniversary of the 1956 uprising, a post-Communist tradition celebrated by the left and right of the political spectrum, antisemitic and anti-Israel slogans were heard from the right wing, such as accusing Israel of war crimes.
 The center-right traditionally keeps its distance from the right-wing Csurka-led and other far-right demonstrations.

 In 2012, a survey conducted by the Anti-Defamation League found that 63% of the Hungarian population holds antisemitic attitudes.

+In 2026, János Bóka acting as Hungary's Special Envoy for Combating Antisemitism, unveiled a government plan to support Jewish life and combat antisemitism, including educational programs, community support, and the establishment of a Holocaust memorial and cultural venue.